Republicans pressure Gov. Northam to make bill requiring in-person learning effective immediately

 In its current form, VanValkenburg said the bill is both symbolic and substantive.
 Critically, he said it sets clear standards and gives parents time to plan after an unpredictable year.

 “We’re creating a baseline of expectations.
-I think one thing that has really frustrated parents and teachers and really everybody is that they’ve felt like there are these constantly moving goal posts,” VanValkenburg said.
+I think one thing that has really frustrated parents and teachers and really everybody is that they’ve felt like there are these constantly moving the goalposts,” VanValkenburg said.

 As of Friday morning, Yarmosky said just two Virginia school districts had yet to make plans for in-person learning: Sussex and Richmond.